 A risk factor is anything that may increase a person's chance of developing a disease.
 It may be an activity, such as smoking, diet, family history, or many other things.
 Different diseases have different risk factors.

-Knowing your risk factors for any disease can help to guide you to take the appropriate actions, including changing behaviors and being clinically monitored for the disease.
+Knowing your risk factors for any disease can help to guide you to take the appropriate actions, including changing behaviors and being monitored by your doctor for the disease.

 Risk factors most closely associated with metabolic syndrome include:

-Factors such as high blood pressure, elevated triglycerides, and/or overweight or obesity may be signs of metabolic syndrome.
+Having high blood pressure, elevated triglycerides, and being overweight or obese may be signs of metabolic syndrome.
 People with insulin resistance may have acanthosis nigricans, which is darkened skin areas on the back of the neck, in the armpits, and under the breasts.
 In general, however, people do not directly experience symptoms of metabolic syndrome.

 The indications of metabolic syndrome may resemble other conditions.
-Consult your doctor for a diagnosis.
+Consult your health care provider for a diagnosis.